Recurrent branch of the median nerve: Distribution

+A separate, more proximal branch of the median nerve additionally provides motor innervation to the 1st and 2nd lumbricals of the hand.
+All other intrinsic muscles of the hand receive motor innervation via the ulnar nerve.

 Clinical significance

 The recurrent branch of the median nerve may be affected in carpal tunnel syndrome, or from its own separate peripheral neuropathies.

 Surgery

 The recurrent branch of the median nerve is also colloquially called the "Million Dollar Nerve", because injury to this nerve during carpal tunnel surgery can lead to a million dollar lawsuit.
 Injury to this nerve can lead to loss of function of the thumb.
 Such injury can happen if the flexor retinaculum is transected too radially.
 The possibility of injury to this nerve is even greater when it runs through the ligament without any curling at the distal part of the ligament.